A look at endemic equilibria of compartmental epidemiological models and model control via vaccination and mitigation: Introduction

 Creating a model is one thing, while analyzing it is quite another.
-Here we have chosen to focus our analysis on the equilibria of the systems and their stability.
+In the first half of the paper we have chosen to focus our analysis on the equilibria of the systems and their stability.
 This choice was also motivated by COVID-19 and what will be the ``end" of the pandemic.
-As the concept of herd immunity has received much attention in both the media and academia (\cite{Anderson, Aschwanden, Britton, Fontanet, Randolph}), so far the notion of endemic equilibrium seems both important and relatively inconspicuous in the public discourse.
-There is a mathematical foundation for the idea of herd immunity (\cite{Hethcote}), but as we demonstrate in Section \ref{subsec: herd}, this does not mean the disease is eradicated.
+As the concept of herd immunity has received much attention in both the media and academia (\cite{Anderson, Aschwanden, Britton, Fontanet, Randolph}), the same cannot be said about of the notion of endemic equilibrium.
+There is a mathematical foundation for the idea of herd immunity (\cite{Hethcote}), but as we demonstrate in Section \ref{sec: discussion}, this does not mean the disease is eradicated.
 It is compatible with what we consider the more relevant idea of an endemic equilibrium: that the disease will always exist (hopefully in small enough numbers to no longer characterize a pandemic).
-Moreover, the stability of such an endemic equilibrium would reflect the possibility that new outbreaks or variants could cause spikes in infections, but that over time these numbers would drift back towards some state of ``new normal."
+Moreover, the stability of such an endemic equilibrium would reflect the possibility that new outbreaks or variants could cause spikes in infections, but that over time these numbers would drift back towards some state of ``new normal" (see \cite{Florin3} for a nice overview of stability for SIRS models).
 The main idea is to design maintenance strategies to control the dynamic of the spread of the disease (through a yearly vaccine or seasonal non-pharmaceutical measures) to stay in a neighborhood of a sustainable endemic equilibrium.

 While this discussion makes clear that our models and objects of study are motivated by COVID-19, we hope that our contributions can be applied to other infectious diseases with similar characteristics, including those yet to be discovered.